Skip to content

 With their rights unenforced, many Armenians began protesting the ongoing discrimination and injustices they faced throughout the empire.
 In retaliation, Sultan Abdul Hamid II escalated oppressive policies against them, ultimately leading to a series of violent massacres.
 Between 1894 and 1896, up to 300,000 Armenians living in small towns and villages across the Ottoman Empire were brutally attacked and murdered.
 These systematic killings, known as the Hamidian Massacres, foreshadowed the genocide that would unfold in the 20th century.

 By the beginning of the twentieth century, the Young Turks movement had emerged as a path forward that would be more tolerant and inclusive of non-Muslims and minorities living throughout the Ottoman Empire.
-With a hopeful future, many Armenians supported the Young Turks movement, particularly the liberal sect. as they marched on Constantinople to overthrow the Sultan.
+With a hopeful future, many Armenians supported the Young Turks movement, particularly the liberal sect, as they marched on Constantinople to overthrow the Sultan.
 In what looked like a promising future for Armenians, the liberal wing of the Young Turks implemented a constitution that seemingly reestablished some of the earlier reforms that pushed for equality and human rights for non-Muslims.
-Unfortunately, these promises never came to fruition due to internal divisions within the Young Turk movement between the Liberals and the more conservative, authoritarian faction that promoted Turkification.
+Unfortunately, promises of reform never came to fruition due to internal divisions within the Young Turk movement between the Liberals and the more conservative, authoritarian faction that promoted Turkification.
 This pro-authoritarian sect attempted to reestablish the Sultan through a counter-coup against the Young Turk revolution, which resulted in another set of massacres in 1909.

 The Adana Massacres of 1909, where supporters of the Sultan Abdul Hamid II destroyed almost half the Armenia-populated city of Adana, took place at the same time that the Committee for Union and Progress (CUP) was gaining power within the Young Turks movement.
 As the CUP gained control of the Ottoman government, there was an increase in anti-Armenian sentiment.
 Armenians and other non-Muslims did not fit into the ideology of “Pan-Turkism.”
-This radical, nationalistic plan of Turkification portrayed Armenians and other minorities as obstacles to achieving the goal of “Turkey for the Turks.”[1]
+This radical, nationalistic plan of Turkification portrayed Armenians and other minorities as obstacles to achieving the goal of “Turkey for the Turks.
 Despite the radical nationalist agenda of the Young Turks, the Ottoman Empire continued to decline.
 On the eve of World War I, with the Ottoman Empire now disparagingly referred to as the “Sick Man of Europe” due to more territory loss resulting from the Balkan Wars of 1912-1913, Armenians were fast becoming an easy scapegoat.

 Genocide Triggers

 To understand how the genocide of Armenians unfolded, it is first necessary to understand the continuously strained geopolitical relationship between Russia and the Ottoman Empire.
 With Russia occupying the eastern edge of the empire, a region predominantly populated by Armenians, Russia was considered a formidable threat to the Ottomans.
 In addition to border threats, Russia, a nation that had vehemently advocated for the rights of Armenians in the past, also allowed Russian Armenians to serve in the Russian army.
 This cast suspicion on Armenians in the Ottoman Empire, who were seen as possible traitors and fed into the anti-Armenian sentiments that were growing ever since the rise of Turkish nationalism.
-(7,8)

 In 1914, as the Ottoman Empire entered World War I on the side of the Central Powers, the threat of Russia, and by extension, Armenians within the empire, began to grow.
 As the Russians claimed major victories and gained territories (inhabited by Armenians) within the Ottoman Empire, officials started to place blame on the Armenian population for the actions of Russian Armenians who helped with these victories.
 By the winter of 1914-1915, plans were in place to rid the Ottoman Empire of the Armenian population, as they were considered to blame for the Ottoman losses.
 The scapegoating of Ottoman Armenians for the military defeats to Russia triggered the genocide of the Armenians that followed.